zjl0714/zjl0714/README.md

 ### Hi there 👋

-I'm Junlong "Aaron" Zhou, a Ph.D. student in Political Economy from NYU.
+I'm Junlong "Aaron" Zhou, a Sr. Data Scientist at Tencent America.

+Prior to Tencent, I did my Ph.D. studies in Political Economy at New York University.

-I work on positive political economy and political methodology (you may call it applied statistics, or econometrics in your field).
+I work on experimentation and causal inference.
+I also conduct academic research on positive political economy and political methodology (you may call it applied statistics, or econometrics in your field).
 You may find some of my research [here](https://scholar.google.com/citations?user=LadSnrMAAAAJ).

 You may also find some of my teaching material in pinned repositories.